 The issue really isn’t a particular work itself, but rather the context within which it is produced.
 A metaphysical, let alone divine, source for subject or content is not susceptible to rational discussion.
 The Brechtian argument for socially useful work falls short as it denies the autonomy of the individual.

-To this I add my own compulsion to produce visual art, which I consider a product of innate talent, informed by study and practice, and refracted through an intensely militant individuality.
+To this I add my own compulsion to produce tangible works of art, which I consider products of innate talent, informed by study and practice, and refracted through an intensely militant individuality.